Europe’s space Sentinels

 These eyes in the sky will send back huge amounts of data about the Earth’s surface and atmosphere.
 This information will be used by Europe’s Global Monitoring for Environment and Security (GMES) programme.

 Sentinel-2 is another pair of polar-orbiting satellites.
 They will provide detailed optical images of vegetation, soil and water cover, as well as coastal areas.
-The first Sentinel-2 satellite is planned for launch in 2015.
+The first Sentinel-2 satellite was launched on 23 June 2015.